 2. Divide the narrative into parts

 Next, think about how to get your message across effectively.
 Is one frame enough, or do you need a series of frames to convey your message?
-Remember that if you plan to share more than 15 seconds of video, you’ll need more than one frame.
+Remember that if you plan to share more than 15 seconds of video, you’ll need multiple Stories.

 To create multi-frame Instagram Stories, identify the natural break points.
 For a Q&A, you might create a separate frame for each question and answer pair.
 To highlight your product line, you might design a different frame for every product.